LemonProxiesDev/LemonDCScript/README.md

-# squid-proxy
+# LemonProxies DC Script
-This is an automatic script to install Squid-proxy with basic authentication for Linux Ubuntu.
+This is an automatic script to install Squid-proxy with basic authentication for Linux Ubuntu , designed for LemonProxies .
 ## Installation
 1. Download or clone this repo.
     ```bash